Meowybot/Catgame/README.md

-CatSing!
+# CatSing!

-this is a rhythm game about cats that are singing.
+This is a rhythm game about cats that sing.
 Libraries used:
 stateswitcher - https://github.com/nekromoff/love-state-switcher

-The game is not out yet.